MaShisongLab/t/README.md

 For other module, just replace `Module0105` with the name of that module.

 #### b.
 Draw the chord diagram according to the chord-list in R
-The function `drawChordDiagram` in R will be used to draw the chord diagram.
-It has two inputs: `chordfile` specifyies the name of the chord-list file, `ratio` specifies the relative size of target gene area occupies.
+The function `drawChordDiagram` will be used to draw the chord diagram in R. It has two inputs: `chordfile` specifyies the name of the chord-list file, `ratio` specifies the relative size of target gene area occupies.
 The function requires the `circlize` package. <br><br>
 Open an R console and navigate to the home directory of the explicit package, which contains the `chord.lists.txt` file.
 Within the R console, type the following commands:
 ```R
 source("Rscripts.R")   # Contains scripts for the drawChordDiagram function.